A Twisted Christmas

-A Twisted Christmas is the sixth and final studio album by American heavy metal group Twisted Sister, with the band releasing it on October 17, 2006.
-The album features classic Christmas songs performed in metal versions, often featuring lyrical changes.
+A Twisted Christmas is the sixth studio album by American heavy metal band Twisted Sister, released on October 17, 2006.
+The album features classic Christmas songs, performed as heavy metal and glam metal versions, often featuring lyrical changes.

-Holiday carol "Oh Come All Ye Faithful", which heavily inspired the band's popular song "We're Not Gonna Take It", is recorded in a style exactly like the Twisted Sister hit.
-The group's take on the carol has become one of their most well-known songs since their 1980s heyday, with Twisted Sister creating a comedic music video involving the band members crashing a holiday celebration in a bickering couple's home.
+The holiday carol "Oh Come All Ye Faithful", which heavily inspired the band's popular song "We're Not Gonna Take It", is recorded in a style exactly like the Twisted Sister hit.
+The group's take on the carol has become one of their best-known songs since their 1980s heyday, with Twisted Sister creating a comedic music video involving the band members crashing a holiday celebration in a bickering couple's home.

 Premise and inspiration

 Although not properly a concept album, the album begins with a version of "Have Yourself a Merry Little Christmas" done in the style of traditional pop music that's interrupted by a bit of banter by the group's members.
 Things then segue into the band's standard heavy metal style, though incorporating festive elements such as the tolling sounds of bells.
 Track "Heavy Metal Christmas (The Twelve Days of Christmas)", including a section known as "We Wish You a Twisted Christmas", closes out the album in a burst of clapping and cheers.

 "Oh Come All Ye Faithful" closely follows what the band did with their hit "We're Not Gonna Take It".
-Significant elements of their popular song had taken inspiration from the carol.
+Significant elements of their popular song took inspiration from the carol.
 The song was performed on The Tonight Show with Jay Leno on December 13, 2006.

-Parts of the guitar riff to "White Christmas" seem to be based on "I Wanna Rock", another Twisted Sister song.
+Parts of the guitar riff to "White Christmas" seem to be based on "I Wanna Rock", another Twisted Sister song, while its ending sounds similar to that of "S.M.F.", both were other Twisted Sister songs which also appeared on their 1984 Stay Hungry album.
 Parts of the guitar riff on "Silver Bells" is based on "Problem Child" by AC/DC.
 Some of the guitar riffs on "Let It Snow" are based on Black Sabbath's "Children of the Grave," although the intro sounds rather similar to "Rock and Roll Saviors" which was a song the band had during their club days.
 Some of the guitar riffs from "Deck the Halls" are based on "The Boys Are Back in Town" by Thin Lizzy.
 Also, the guitar riffs on the song "I Saw Mommy Kissing Santa Claus" are based on "You've Got Another Thing Comin'" by Judas Priest.

-Metal star Ozzy Osbourne's influence on the group and its music is name-checked in closing number "Heavy Metal Christmas (The Twelve Days of Christmas)": with the promised gifts being "twelve silver crosses, eleven black mascaras, ten pairs of platforms, nine tattered t-shirts, eight pentagrams, seven leather jackets, six cans of hairspray, five skull-head rings, four quarts of Jack, three studded belts, two pairs of spandex pants, and a tattoo of Ozzy".
+Metal star Ozzy Osbourne's influence on the group and its music is name-checked in closing number "Heavy Metal Christmas (The Twelve Days of Christmas)": with the promised gifts being "twelve silver crosses, eleven black mascaras, ten pairs of platforms, nine tattered t-shirts, eight pentagrams, seven leather jackets, six cans of hairspray, five skull earrings, four quarts of Jack, three studded belts, two pairs of spandex pants, and a tattoo of Ozzy".